haseeb-cb/fundamentals-of-gis/Content/8_Exercise.md

 		6. Hit Run.
 This might take a while if your computer is tired.
 Have a coffee.

 9. **Calculate the building efficiency ratio for the grid using field calculator.
 You need the *area of each cell* for this calculation.**
+	1. Remember to choose an appropriate output field type.

+---

+### Map visualization

+10.